welandfr/rahti-node/README.md

 - uses Node v10 as it's apparently the newest available on Rahti.
 - Make sure your default branch is named `master` not `main`.
 - Rahti wants your app to listen on port 8080 (can be changed under _Routes_)
-- To run you app over SLL (https) just enable it in you Route (Applications/Routes) by enabling "Secure Route" (you can also set "Insecure Traffic" to _redirect_ or _allow_)
+- To run you app over SSL (https) just enable it in you Route (Applications/Routes) by enabling "Secure Route" (you can also set "Insecure Traffic" to _redirect_ or _allow_)
 - The `.devcontainer` folder is a VSCode thing, not needed for Rahti.